mudcube/goobits-blog/static/journal/2010/08/what-can-1kb-of-javascript-do/index.md

 ## [Spectrum DJ](http://mudcu.be/labs/JS1k/SpectrumDJ.html)

 Dynamically generated sphere controlled by mouse movements.
 I would love to see this made into a Audio Visualizer, there are a lot of cool effects that can be done very quickly with ColorMatrix’s.
 Here’s the same sphere in [Darkroom](http://mugtug.com/darkroom/) – allowing you to edit other attributes of the spectrum \[Tint, Temperature, Exposure, Contrast, ect\].
 For instance, Exposure could be mapped to the bass beats.
-It might be cool ?
+It might be cool.

 [![](images/SpectrumDJ.jpeg "SpectrumDJ")](http://mudcu.be/journal/wp-content/uploads/2010/08/SpectrumDJ.jpeg)The code for the Spectrum DJ, 928 bytes: